KarelZe/thesis/references/obsidian/📖chapters/🧭Random Feature Permutation.md

 Naturally, we aim to gain insights into the prediction process and identify relevant features, which fall under the umbrella of *interpretability*.
 Following, ([[@liptonMythosModelInterpretability2017]]4) interpretability can be reached through model transparency or post-hoc interpretability methods.
 Transparent models provide interpretability through a transparent mechanism in the model, whereas post-hoc interpretability refers to approaches that extract information from the already learnt model ([[@liptonMythosModelInterpretability2017]] 4--5).

 Classical trade classification algorithms, as a rule-based approach, are transparent with an easily understandable decision process, and thus provide interpretability ([[@barredoarrietaExplainableArtificialIntelligence2020]]91).
-Interpretability, however decreases for deep stacked combinations involving a large feature count, such as the gls-GSU method, interactions between base rules become more complex, and the effect of single feature on the final prediction more challenging to interpret.
+Interpretability, however decreases for deep stacked combinations involving a large feature count, such as the gls-GSU method, interactions between base rules become more complex, and the effect of single feature on the final prediction more challenging to interpret.-footnote Consider the deep stacked combination from cref ... both the ordering plays a role for ...

-The machine-learning classifiers, studied in this work, can be deemed a black box model ([[@barredoarrietaExplainableArtificialIntelligence2020]]90).
+The machine learning classifiers, studied in this work, can be deemed a black box model ([[@barredoarrietaExplainableArtificialIntelligence2020]]90).
 Due to the sheer size of the network or ensemble, interpretability through transparency is impacted.
-Albeit, the attention mechanism of Transformers provides some interpretability through transparency (see discussion on attention maps),  interpretability across all classifiers can only be reached through a *model-agnostic, post-hoc interpretability techniques*.
+Albeit, the attention mechanism of Transformers provides some interpretability through transparency (see discussion on attention maps), interpretability across all classifiers can only be reached through *model-agnostic, post-hoc interpretability techniques*.

+Estimating feature importances is non-trivial in our work.
+Features are dependent due to the data generating process with strongly correlated quote and trade prices at the exchange and nation-wide level.
+The redundant feature encoding (cp. [[🪄Feature Engineering]]) exacerbates this effect.
+Feature independence, however, is the central assumption of most popular feature importance measures, including gls-SHAP, gls-LIME, or gls-rfpm ([[@aasExplainingIndividualPredictions2021]]2). <mark style="background: #ABF7F7A6;">A violation of this assumption can lead to substitution effects, see ([[@lopezdepradoAdvancesFinancialMachine2018]]) for a detailed discussion in the context of finance.
+Alternatively see ([[@covertUnderstandingGlobalFeature2020]]4) A violation of this assumption can lead to wrong feature importances with the feature importance of dependent features distributed among dependent features.</mark>

+For this reason we estimate feature importances using gls-SAGE, which can account for complex interactions between features and gives the contribution of a feature to the performance of the classifier. gls-SAGE is a global feature importance measure based on

 Thereby, our goal is to understand the contribution of features to the model on a dataset, hence global level.

+Solving for (...) is practically intractable.

 Thereby, our goal is learn how much features contribute to the performance of the classifier on a dataset level.
 This is fundamentally different from methods like standard gls-SHAP, that attribute *any* prediction to the input features ([[@chenTrueModelTrue2020]]??).